mdref/mdref-pq/pq/Result.md

 * CONV_BOOL
   Automatically convert 'f' and 't' to FALSE and TRUE and vice versa.
 * CONV_INT
-  Automatically convert integral strings to either int if it fits into maximum integer size and vice versa.
+  Automatically convert integral strings to either int if it fits into maximum integer size or else to float and vice versa.
 * CONV_FLOAT
   Automatically convert floating point numbers.
 * CONV_SCALAR